maunesh/advanced-lane-detection-for-self-driving-cars/README.md

 * Below is a demo of the GUI tool:

-Here I am trying to determine the correct threshold values for Gradient and X direction and Gradient in Y direction.
+Here I am trying to determine the correct threshold values for Gradient in X direction and Gradient in Y direction.

 [![Video White](gui_tool_demo/ezgif_com-video-to-gif.gif?raw=true)]